bdambrosio/AllTheWorldAPlay/README.md

 ## A simple toy to test the Humanity of your LLM

-### Newest: 5/28/2024 - release 1.3 - improved  dialog naturalness, better formatting in main activity window.
+### release 0.1.4 (let's get real here, renumbered releases).
+Hugely improved dialog, consistency.
+Base version for next level of agh models.)

 ![Play screenshot](images/lost.jpg)

+- Newest: 5/28/2024 - release 1.3 - improved  dialog naturalness, better formatting in main activity window.
 - 5/27/2024 World updates now show in main dialog so they aren't such a surprise.
     **Talk to the characters!** When in step mode click 'Inject' and enter 'Character-name, question', e.g. Samantha, do you think it is a coincidence that you and Joe are here together?
 For now, other character hears the response, but they know the character isn't talking to them.